 Once it’s activated, you can begin the configuration.
 Please refer to the section below to learn more.

 Configuring the Integration

-Begin by logging into your Gmail account, then accessing this link (https://console.developers.google.com/).
-Once you're on the Google API's console, click the Create Project link in the Dashboard screen.
-Complete the information on the following page, then press the Create button.
+Next, log into your Gmail account and then visit the Google Cloud Services API Console (opens in a new tab).
+Once you're on the Google APIs console, click the Create Project link in the Dashboard screen.